-ssshhhh….don’t tell anyone, but we think the beaches, wineries and seafood of East Coast Tasmania are the best in Australia.
+ssshhhh….don’t tell anyone, but I think the beaches, wineries and seafood of Tassie’s sun-drenched eastern coastline are the best in Australia

-The perfect way to experience this beautiful sun-drenched coastline?
-A self-drive road trip of course!
+The perfect way to experience this beautiful region?
+A Tasmania east coast road trip of course!

 There’s no other way to say it – the East Coast of Tasmania is simply stunning!